Manufacturing Operations Management Software: The Key to Smarter and More Effective Production

 The main type of manufacturing operations management (MOM) solution in process management is manufacturing execution software (MES).

 Manufacturing Execution System (MES) is a dynamic software solution that serves as a guardian of the quality and efficiency of the manufacturing process.
 MES systems act as the connective tissue that bridges live information from multiple plants, sites, and vendors together.
-These systems integrate with equipment, controllers, and enterprise applications, which results in complete visibility, control, and optimization of production across the enterprise.
+This type of manufacturing operations software integrates with equipment, controllers, and enterprise applications, which results in complete visibility, control, and optimization of production across the enterprise.

 Key functions of MES systems include: